 Fast forward to the industrial revolution, and we were no longer using natural stone for the purposes of building, however we were still using it for building stone facades.
 At this time, we were using something called “Full Bed” depth veneer, which is natural stone cladding at approximately 3″ – 5″ depth.
 This was an obvious choice, again, because it created terrific thermal properties, fire resistance, and gave an underlying building structure a thick exterior that would last many years.

 Now, fast forward again to the late 20th century, and saw blade technology made a major leap forward, finally allowing us to make better use of the underlying raw material by cutting natural stone into thin veneer.
-Thin Natural Stone Veneer, or Natural Stone Cladding as it’s sometimes called, is natural stone with a sawn cut back that is approximately 1″ – 2″ in thickness and direct adhered to the wall using polymer modified thinset.
+Thin Natural Stone Veneer, or Natural Stone Cladding as it’s sometimes called, is natural stone with a sawn cut back that is approximately 1″ – 2″ in thickness and directly adhered to the wall using polymer modified thinset.

 Where you’re renovating a new home or building a brand new commercial building, when it comes to implementing stone facades, there are a few considerations you’ll need to make: